ArnaoutLab/sentropy/README.md

 # Advanced usage

 In the examples above, the entire similarity matrix has been created in RAM (as a `numpy.ndarray` or `pandas.DataFrame`) before being passed to the `Metacommunity` constructor.
 However, this may not be the best tactic for large datasets.
-The `greylock` package offers better options in these cases.
+The `sentropy` package offers better options in these cases.
 Given that the simillarity matrix is of complexity $O(n^2)$ (where $n$ is the number of species), the creation, storage, and use of the similarity matrix are the most computationally resource-intense aspects of calculating diversity.
 Careful consideration of how to handle the similarity matrix can extend the range of problems that are tractable by many orders of magnitude.

 Any large similarity matrix that is created in Python as a `numpy.ndarray` benefits from being memory-mapped, as NumPy can then use the data without requiring it all to be in memory.
 See the NumPy [memmap documentation](https://numpy.org/doc/stable/reference/generated/numpy.memmap.html) for guidance.
 Because `memmap` is a subclass of `ndarray`, using this type of file storage for the similarity matrix requires no modification to your use of the Metacommunity API.
 This conversion, and the resulting storage of the data on disk, has the advantage that if you revise the downstream analysis, or perform additional analyses, re-calculation of the similarity matrix may be skipped.